prafullKrRj/Campuse-Pulse/README.md

 <h2>🧐 Functionality and Concepts Used</h2>

-Here are some of the key functionalities of Campus Pulse:
+Here are some of the key functionalities of Campuse Pulse:

 *   Admin Section:
     - Add and manage branches